JetBrains/teamcity-docker-images/dockerhub/teamcity-agent/README.md

 ### Running Builds Which Require Docker

-In a Linux container, if you need a Docker daemon available inside your builds, you have two options.
+You have two options if you need a docker daemon available inside your builds.

-Regardless of the selected option, the __Docker service inside the container must be started under the root user__.
-The recommended approach is to use the TeamCity agent image with the `-linux-sudo` tag suffix that provides the sudo access.
-Alternatively, if you use a non-sudo agent image, you can run the whole container under the root user by passing `-u 0`.

-Initially, the Docker is stopped inside the container.
-To run it, pass the `-e DOCKER_IN_DOCKER=start` environment variable.
+One is to use docker server from the host, which starts teamcity agent container (docker-out-of-docker).
+Another is to run a docker server inside teamcity agent container (docker-in-docker).

 **NOTE:** both of these options require extra trust to your builds, as a build may get **root access** to the host where the TeamCity agent container is running.
 Read more about [Docker security at OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html) and review the [TeamCity security notes](https://www.jetbrains.com/help/teamcity/security-notes.html).

+#### Using the docker from the host

+This is the approach of passing docker socket into the started agent, with the `-v /var/run/docker.sock:/var/run/docker.sock` volume parameter.

-1) Docker from the host (in this case you will benefit from the caches shared between the host and all your containers but there is a security concern: your build might actually harm your host Docker, so use it at your own risk)
+In this case you will benefit from the docker caches shared between the host and all your containers but there is a security concern: your build might actually harm your host Docker, so use it at your own risk

 ```
 docker run -e SERVER_URL="<url to TeamCity server>"  \